 I keep getting: “So what are your stockings hanging from?”
 “Are those hooks custom made?”
-“How do you hang so many stockings but have such an uncluttered mantle?”
+“How do you hang so many stockings?”

 Two, just two, stocking holders suspending a standard curtain rod.